meryemsakin/meryemsakin/README.md

 # Hi There 👋

-Hi, I'm Meryem Sakin!
-I'm passionate about technology, software development, and creating impactful solutions.
-Here you'll find a collection of my projects, contributions, and personal explorations in the world of programming and innovation.
+I'm a Researcher in Computer Vision, Large Language Models, NLP, and Audio Processing with a focus on voice cloning and natural voice generation.
+My drive in AI is fueled by a foundation in physics and mathematics, enriched by philosophical inquiry, propelling me towards tackling complex problems.

 ## 📈 Stats & Highlights